 “[You brought enough for everyone.]”
 The woman opened Jay’s box of pastries. “[Right?]”

 Jay handed a pastry to each monk.
 Their posture remained perfect and their eyes remained closed as they reached wordlessly for their pastry and put it in their lap.
 The monks increased in age as Jay approached the bell-tower.
-Many monks were bald, but the eldest had shaggy gray hair; Jay decided they must be Virgils.
+Many monks were bald, but some of the eldest had shaggy gray hair; Jay decided they must be Virgils.

 The two monks closest to the bell-tower wore sky-blue and navy.
 The monk in navy had a heavy hood and sat in a woven nest like those commemorating birds along the trail.
 Their body warmed porcelain eggs nestled around them.